allmin/gen-ig/README.md

 |11|unit|specify the unit|s|

 ### sheet4: exclusions
-- The exclusions allow us to eliminate certain insight occurrences, for example, we dont want to compare room utilizations in january vs any other context.
+- The exclusions allow us to eliminate certain insight occurrences, for example, we don’t want to compare room utilization in January vs any other context.
 - A initial rough run on the system definition gives rise to a library file.
 We may skim through this library file to define the exclusions for subsequent runs

 |SNo|Component|Description|example|